scastillo/not-youtube-dl/README.md

                                      default
     --embed-subs                     embed subtitles in the video (only for mp4 videos)
-    --add-metadata                   write metadata to the video file --xattrs                         write metadata to the video file's xattrs (using dublin core and xdg standards)
+    --embed-thumbnail                embed thumbnail in the audio as cover art --add-metadata                   write metadata to the video file --xattrs                         write metadata to the video file's xattrs (using dublin core and xdg standards)